teckel12/LuaTelemetry/README.md

 #### In INAV Configurator

-1. Setup SmartPort telemetry to send to your transmitter - [INAV telemetry docs](https://github.com/iNavFlight/inav/blob/master/docs/Telemetry.md#smartport-sport-telemetry)
+1. Setup SmartPort(S.Port) telemetry to send to your transmitter - [INAV telemetry docs](https://github.com/iNavFlight/inav/blob/master/docs/Telemetry.md#smartport-sport-telemetry)
-1. If you have an amperage sensor, in CLI settings configure `battery_capacity` to the mAh you want to draw from your battery
+1. If you have an current sensor, in CLI settings set `battery_capacity` to the mAh you want to draw from your battery
-    * If running INAV v1.9.0+ make sure `smartport_fuel_unit = PERCENT` is set in CLI settings
+    * If running INAV v1.9.0+: `set smartport_fuel_unit = PERCENT` in CLI settings
-    * If running INAV previous to v1.9.0, set `smartport_fuel_percent = ON` in CLI settings
+    * If running INAV previous to v1.9.0: `set smartport_fuel_percent = ON` in CLI settings

 #### From Transmitter